 An apostille is a certification provided under the 1961 Hague Convention for authenticating documents for use in foreign countries.
 The main function of a Birth certificate

-apostille is to certify the authenticity of the signature of the document.
+apostille is to certify the authenticity of the document's signature.
 The U.S Department of State will only issue apostilles for federal documents to use in countries that are members of the 1961 Hague Convention.
 For instance, documents signed by:

 - A U.S. federal official